Germination: Repair of DNA damage

 Seed quality deteriorates with age, and this is associated with accumulation of genome damage.
 During germination, repair processes are activated to deal with accumulated DNA damage.
 In particular, single- and double-strand breaks in DNA can be repaired.
 The DNA damage checkpoint kinase ATM has a major role in integrating progression through germination with repair responses to the DNA damages accumulated by the aged seed.

 Dicot germination

 The part of the plant that first emerges from the seed is the embryonic root, termed the radicle or primary root.
 It allows the seedling to become anchored in the ground and start absorbing water.
-After the root absorbs water, an embryonic shoot emerges from the seed.
+After the root absorbs water, an embryonic shoot, termed the plumule emerges from the seed.
 This shoot comprises three main parts: the cotyledons (seed leaves), the section of shoot below the cotyledons (hypocotyl), and the section of shoot above the cotyledons (epicotyl).
 The way the shoot emerges differs among plant groups.